gilbruno/AirdropNftSolidity/README.md

 # AirdropNftSolidity Description
+This project is a coding/brainstorming challenge with some constraints described below.
-Training on ERC721, Upgradeable smart contract etc ...
+It enables me to train on ERC721, Upgradeable smart contract, Roles, OpenZeppelin standards, etc ...

 ## Constraints for this project